 All TPS designations have an expiration date.
 DHS is required to extend or terminate these designations 60 days before the status expires.
 When TPS is extended, DHS can also decide to re-designate it.
 That change allows individuals who arrived after the prior designation date to apply for the status.

-For instance, in July 2021, the Biden Administration announced that it would both extend and re-designate TPS for Yemen.
+For instance, in July 2024, the Biden Administration announced that it would both extend and re-designate TPS for Yemen.
 The country was entering its seventh year of war and remains one of the worst humanitarian crises in the world.
-The previous administration had merely extended TPS for Yemen, meaning anyone who arrived after its original designation date–in 2017–did not qualify.
-The Biden Administration decision reset that cut off to July of 2021.
+Previously, the administration had extended and re-designated TPS for Yemen through July 2021, meaning anyone who arrived after 2021 did not qualify.
+The Biden Administration decision reset that cut off to people who were living in the U.S. as of July 2024.

-Whenever TPS is extended for a country, nationals with TPS must re-register for the status.
+Whenever TPS is extended for a country, people with TPS must re-register for the status.

 How is TPS different from refugee resettlement?